NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/README.md

 Registration is not yet open for the event.
 Space at the event will be limited, so let us know if you would like an invitation by completing the [invitation request form](https://goo.gl/forms/UCNxxjmnpuAabQx63) by Feb.
 08, 2019.

+To attend the meeting remotely, please complete the [remote attendee registration form](https://goo.gl/forms/che8NIHzngXLwVIs1).
+Remote attendance is for the the talks and tutorials only.
+Local attendance is required in order to actively participate in hacking and project sessions.

 ## Logistics

 **Housing:** Housing will be onsite on the Janelia research campus.
 For details about transportation and logistics please see [here](https://www.dropbox.com/s/i2540enmapap05o/Janelia%20travel%20logistics.pdf?dl=0)